 Hey, I'm Thomas.
-I work on the life sciences team at Goodfire.
-My research focuses on interpretability for scientific discovery: the scienceread dark art of understanding what models have learned.
+I work on the life sciences team at Goodfire, doing interpretability: the scienceread dark art of understanding what AI models have learned.
+These models outperform human experts in tasks ranging from prose to games without ever being told what or how.
+In short, I aim to answer:

 It's a sunny day!